jhalterman/lyra/README.md

 * JavaDocs are available [here](https://jhalterman.github.com/lyra/javadoc).
 * The various failure scenarios handled by Lyra are described [here][failure-scenarios].
 * See the [Lyra cookbook][cookbook] for handling specific RabbitMQ use cases.

+## Thanks

+Thanks to Brett Cameron, Michael Klishin and Matthias Radestock for their valuable ideas and feedback.

 ## License